rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

          - If the name in the IANA registry does not comply with the naming conventions listed in {{sec-id-naming}}, the procedure MUST detail how IANA can generate legal identifiers from such a name.
-For example, if the name begins with a number, it is RECOMMENDED to spell out the number when used as an identifier (e.g., "3des-cbc" will be  "triple-des-cbc" ({{Section 6.3 of ?RFC4253}})).
+Specifically, if the name begins with a number, it is RECOMMENDED to spell out the number when used as an identifier.
+IANA should be provided with instructions to perform such task.
+For example, authors of a module with such identifiers have to indicate whether:

+             + "3des-cbc" should be expanded to "three-des-cbc" or rather "triple-des-cbc" to be consistent with {{Section 6.3 of ?RFC4253}}.
+             + "6to4" should be "sixToFour" as in {{?RFC7224}} or "sixtofour" as in {{?RFC8675}}.

    *  A note that unassigned or reserved values must not be present in the IANA-maintained module.